owainlewis/relay/README.md

 # Execute a static request file

-./relay run examples/get.json
+./relay run examples/get.yaml
 ```

 ## Examples

-Replay HTTP requests are defined as pure JSON with a simple structure.
+Relay HTTP requests are defined as Yaml with a simple structure.

 We can give a name to our requests to provide a human readable reference.